-Intakes of female students remain consistent across the period, 61.7% of undergraduate (UG) entrants were female in 2013/14.
-There remains gender differences between colleges (linked to subject differences) with both the College of Humanities and Social Sciences and the College of Medicine and Veterinary Medicine consistently having between 63% and 68% proportion of female UG entrants and the College of Science and Engineering having between 39% and 46% female entrants.
-The large majority (81%) of our entrants continue to be 21 or under on entry, with the relative decrease seen from a peak of 89% in 2008/09 maintained in 2013/14.
-The proportion of undergraduate students with a registered disability continues to rise and is 10.0%.
+Intakes of female students remain consistent across the period, 62.8% of undergraduate (UG) entrants were female in 2014/15.
+There remains gender differences between colleges (linked to subject differences) with both the College of Humanities and Social Sciences and the College of Medicine and Veterinary Medicine consistently having between 63% and 68% proportion of female UG entrants and the College of Science and Engineering having between 39% and 46% female entrants over the last 10 years.
+The large majority (81%) of our entrants continue to be 21 or under on entry, with the relative decrease seen from a peak of 89% in 2008/09 maintained in 2014/15.
+The proportion of undergraduate students with a registered disability continues to rise and is 10.3% in 2014/15.

-At 7.7%, the overall proportion of UK-domiciled ethnic minority undergraduate entrants has remained close to that in 2012/13 (7.9%), which was the highest level recorded by EDMARC.
+At 8.3%, the overall proportion of UK-domiciled ethnic minority undergraduate entrants is the highest level recorded by EDMARC.
 Analysis of ethnicity data from peer groups shows that the University of Edinburgh has a similar proportion of BME entrants in comparison to other institutions in Scotland although is some way off the proportion of BME entrants to Russell Group institutions (17.6%).

 For the analysis of undergraduate outcomes, we use the proportion of entrants who exit with an award as the measure.
-Overall, and consistently over the last ten years, there is no statistically significant difference between the successful outcomes of male and female students.
-Male students are more likely to withdraw from their programme of study and overall females are more likely to achieve a first class or upper second class degree than males, although this pattern is not seen in all schools, with some showing a broadly even level of attainment between genders and in some schools in some years this is reversed, with males doing better than females.
+Overall, and consistently over the last ten years male students are more likely to withdraw from their programme of study and overall females are more likely to achieve a first class or upper second class degree than males, although this pattern is not seen in all schools, with some showing a broadly even level of attainment between genders and in some schools in some years this is reversed, with males doing better than females.

-For the current year the outcomes of entrants who register a disability was slightly lower (4.6%) than the group with no declared disability although the gap between the two groups proportion that achieved a 1st or 2.1 honours degree has closed.
-There has been a slight divergence of achievement for UK-domiciled ethnic minority students where the proportion of students achieving a 1st or 2.1 honours degree has been lower for the last two years.
-EDMARC will continue to monitor this data for any emerging trends in conjunction with the work done for the Race Charter submission.
+For the current year the outcomes of entrants who register a disability the proportion that achieved a 1st or 2.1 honours degree was lower (5.9%-points) than the group with no declared disability.
+There is a slight divergence of achievement for UK-domiciled ethnic minority students where the proportion of students achieving a 1st or 2.1 honours degree has been lower than white students for the last four years (range 5.0%-points to 7.7%-points).
+EDMARC will continue to monitor this data for any emerging trends in conjunction within the work plan that has emerged from the Race Charter submission.